-When a student completes his/her educational program, withdraws, or is dismissed from KPSAHS, the student must return the ID/access badge to their program director.
+When students completes their educational programs, withdraw, or are dismissed from KPSAHS, students must return the ID/access badge to their program director.
 If a student's badge is not returned, KPSAHS reserves the right to withhold the certificate of completion or diploma; in addition, students may lose eligibility to enroll in future KPSAHS educational programs.